 In this Article

-- What are the signs and symptoms of abdominal migraines?
+- What are the symptoms of abdominal migraine?

 - Find a local Doctor in your town

 The treatment of abdominal migraine has two components - to reduce symptoms of an acute attack and to prevent or lessen the severity of future episodes.
 Research to date has not provided sufficient data to firmly establish the role of any particular medication in either treating symptoms or preventing future episodes of abdominal migraine.
 Still, many patients respond to anti-migraine medications and other medications.

 Types of medications that may be used to manage abdominal migraine include:

 - Analgesic drugs, such as nonsteroidal anti-inflammatory medications (NSAIDs) or acetaminophen